 Often I see or get an email from, various people with what looks to be a useful site.
 Some start out by giving you a month free to have a look and use the facilities.
 In some cases they are quite good, in other, well, there’s a dozen others like it that are still free.

 But, after a month, you have to pay.
 What gets me with some of them, they are asking somewhere between 50 and 100 US dollars a month, you heard that right, a month, which you can basically double that for me after the exchange rate and a dozen bank fees.

-Sometimes there are different levels, but basically, if you look at the fine print, the lowest level set, which gives you very little, is set low.
+Sometimes there are different levels, but basically, if you look at the fine print, the lowest level set, which gives you very little, is set low deliberately.
 Say it’s 10 dollars a month.
-It’s no different to the free version except they probably don’t have annoying ads and 24/7 help (via an email, no guarantee they look at it more than once a week, if at all).
+It’s no different to the free version except they probably don’t have annoying ads and advertise, what for many, is non-existent 24/7 help (via an email, no guarantee they look at it more than once a week, if at all).
 Money for jam for the site owner, as the saying goes.